solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 7. Return to the **Knowledge center**.
 Select **Use samples immediately**.

-8. Notice that there are only three sample scenarios.
+8. Notice that there are three sample scenarios.
 The first leverages Apache Spark; the second utilizes the aforementioned serverless SQL pool; and the third uses a *dedicated* SQL pool or the *Built-in* serverless pool to create a table with SQL.

     ![An explanation of the three sample scenarios in the Synapse Knowledge center.](./media/immediate-samples.png "Understanding three immediate samples")